Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 title: "Building Web Layouts With CSS Floats"
 date: "2020-06-25"
 featured: "./layout.png"
-description: "In this article, you'll use the CSS float property which the most supported browser layout method to build a simple grid-like column layout system, just like bootstrap, that can be used for styling any web layout."
+description: "Learn how to use the CSS float property -which the most supported web layout property - to build a simple grid-like column layout system -just like bootstrap."
 tags: ["CSS", "HTML"]
 keywords: "CSS Floats, CSS Float layout templates, CSS Layout Float"
 ---

 Building complex and adaptive web layouts has been super fun and easy since the release of CSS Grids and Flexbox.

 Before those, float was the main property used for building layouts and is supported across all browsers; even older versions of Internet Explorer (IE) like 8 and 9 unlike the Flex and Grid properties.
 If you want to build a simple layout for an audience of mainly IE users, float should be your go to tool.